 Who do we help?

-Our goal is to help your child overcome or better manage chronic or severe heart problems as quickly as possible including:
+The goal of a paediatric cardiologist is to help your child overcome or better manage chronic or severe heart problems as quickly as possible including:

 - arrhythmia (abnormal heart rhythms)

 - chest pain

 - endocarditis (inflammation of the heart lining)

 - heart damage due to infections or viruses